dtolnay/anyhow/README.md

 ## No-std support

-In no_std mode, the same API is almost entirely available and works the same way.
+In no_std mode, almost all of the same API is available and works the same way.
 To depend on Anyhow in no_std mode, disable our default enabled "std" feature in Cargo.toml.
 A global allocator is required.

 ```toml
 [dependencies]